James Arness in ‘Gunsmoke’.

 - On air: 1965-1966

 "Branded" gives us a different look at an old-time Western.
 The premise follows Capt.
 James McCord, a Union soldier fresh off the Civil War.
-Stripped of his title after allegedly abandoning his post, McCord is branded as a coward—and he is innocent.
+Stripped of his title after allegedly abandoning his post, McCord is branded as a coward—but he is innocent.
 The show was one of the first of its kind, offering a less kitschy approach to the typical Western.
 As such, it became wildly popular in its first season.
 The ratings were a success for the show's sponsor, Proctor & Gamble, who paid for the entire production.
 The show, however, was canceled within a year due to a conflict with the show's star.

-#46.
+#45.
 The Magnificent Seven

 - IMDb user rating: 7.4